-- 1.5.1 Candidates are bound by the Regulations in force at the time of their entry to the examination. - 1.5.2 To be eligible for the award of a degree a candidate must satisfy the examiners in the examination prescribed for the programme within a period of two years from the satisfactory completion of the prescribed period of study.
-This period of two years may be extended at the discretion of the Graduate Schools. - 1.5.3 Examiners shall have the discretion to award a result of merit or distinction to candidates who have fulfilled the requirements for these awards as specified in the Examination Regulations. - 1.5.4 A candidate shall enter the examination in accordance with the provisions of the individual programme Requirements.
-Deferment of any part of the examination, including submission of the essay/dissertation, may be granted for reasons judged adequate in the particular case at the discretion of the Graduate Schools.
-Subject to such exemption being granted, candidates will be informed of the marks they obtained in those elements in which they have been examined. - 1.5.5 If the essay, report or dissertation is otherwise adequate but requires minor amendments, the examiners may require the candidate to make within one month amendments specified by them and approved by them or one of their number nominated by them. - 1.5.6 If a candidate who has been examined in all elements of the examination or of part of the examination for which he/she has entered fails to satisfy the examiners, the examiners may determine that he/she may on re-entry be exempt from one or more of the following: - a) one or more of the written papers; - b) essay/report/dissertation; - c) assessment of coursework; - d) practical examinations; - e) clinical examinations; - f) oral examination.
+- 1.5.1 Candidates are bound by the Regulations in force at the time of their entry to the examination. - 1.5.2 To be eligible for the award of a Master's degree, Postgraduate Diploma or Postgraduate Certificate a candidate must satisfy the examiners in the examination prescribed for the programme within a period of two years from the satisfactory completion of the prescribed period of study.
+This period of two years may be extended at the discretion of the Graduate School. - 1.5.3 Examiners shall have the discretion to award a result of merit or distinction to candidates who have fulfilled the requirements for the award of the Master's degree as specified in the Examination Regulations.
+Postgraduate Diplomas and Postgraduate Certificates are unclassified and are pass/fail only. - 1.5.4 A candidate shall enter the examination in accordance with the provisions of the individual Programme Requirements.
+Deferment of any part of the examination, including submission of the essay/dissertation, may be granted for reasons judged adequate in the particular case at the discretion of the Graduate School.
+Subject to such exemption being granted, candidates will be informed of the marks they obtained in those elements in which they have been examined.

-1.5.7 Re-entry
+- 1.5.5 If the essay, report or dissertation is otherwise adequate but requires minor amendments, the examiners may require the candidate to make within one month amendments specified by them and approved by them or one of their number nominated by them.

+- 1.5.6 If a candidate who has been examined in all elements of the examination or of part of the examination for which he/she has entered fails to satisfy the examiners, the examiners may determine that he/she may on re-entry be exempt from one or more of the following:

+- a) one or more of the written papers;

+- b) essay/report/dissertation;

+- c) assessment of coursework;

+- d) practical examinations;

+- e) clinical examinations;

+- f) oral examination.

+- 1.5.7 Where associated programmes (Certificates or Diplomas) exist, students who are unsuccessful on a Master's or Diploma programme may however be awarded the qualification for which they have satisfied the outcomes and assessment criteria.

+1.5.8Re-entry

 A candidate who does not at his/her first entry successfully complete the examination or part of the examination for which he/she has entered may, subject to the agreement of the Head of the Department when such re-entry would involve further attendance at the College, re-enter that examination on one occasion.
 Such re-entry will be at the next following examination except where the College has granted permission for a candidate to defer re-entry until the examination in a subsequent year.
-The dates of the written examination and for the submission of an essay/report/dissertation (where required) shall be as specified in the individual programme Requirements.
+The dates of the written examination and for the submission of an essay/report/dissertation (where required) shall be as specified in the individual Programme Requirements.